-While most simply associate cannabis with CBD and THC, it’s actually a complex plant composed of over 500 different compounds.
-Some of these compounds not only contain benefits of their own but also play a significant role in the entourage effect, which is what makes this plant so beneficial for your body.
+Although most people simply associate cannabis with CBD and THC, it’s actually a complex plant that’s composed of over 500 different compounds.
+Some of these compounds contain benefits of their own and play a significant role in the entourage effect, which is what makes this plant so beneficial for your body.

-Some of the most important compounds in hemp that lend to the entourage effect include cannabinoids, terpenes and flavonoids.
-Let’s take a deeper look into the entourage effect and everything it entails.
+Cannabinoids, terpenes and flavonoids are some of the most important compounds in hemp that lend to the entourage effect.
+Let’s take a deeper look into the entourage effect and what it entails.

 3 Chemical Compounds in Hemp that Contribute to the Entourage Effect

-Cannabinoids, sometimes referred to as phytocannabinoids, naturally occur within the hemp plant.
+Sometimes also referred to as phytocannabinoids, cannabinoids naturally occur within the hemp plant.
 The most famous and abundant cannabinoids in cannabis are THC and CBD.
 To date, there have been over 100 identified cannabinoids in cannabis.

 Cannabinoids interact with cannabinoid receptors within the endocannabinoid system and are ultimately responsible for the effects commonly associated with THC and CBD.